icon-project/documentation/score/writing-score.md

     ```

 5. Get transaction result by transaction hash.
     You can check the result of deployment by querying the transaction hash.
     ```console
     $ tbears txresult 0xea834af48150189b4021b9a161d4c0aff3d983ccc47ddc189bac50f55bf580b7
     ```

-    Here's the result of transaction.
+    Here's the result of the transaction.
 You can find the `scoreAddress`, which is the address of this deployed SCORE, and that address will be used for invoking external methods of SampleToken later.
     ```consolie
     Transaction result: {
         "jsonrpc": "2.0",